-Ideal models of CV-QKD provide the highest achievable theoretical key rates, close to the secret-key capacity of the bosonic lossy channel (the standard transmission model through an optical fiber).
-The exploration of the limits of CV-QKD started with the definitions of direct and reverse secret key capacities of a quantum channel $K_{D}$ and $K_{R}$~\cite{Pirandola2009}.
-These capacities represent the maximum rates achievable by CV (and DV) QKD in direct and reverse reconciliation.
-They can be lower-bounded by the coherent information $I_{\text{c}}$~\cite{Lloyd1996,Schumacher1996} and the reverse coherent information (RCI) $I_{\text{rc}}$~\cite{Patron2009}.
-In particular, for a bosonic lossy channel with transmittance $T$, we find $K_{D} \ge I_{\text{c}}= \log{\frac{T}{1-T}}$ and the RCI lower bound $K_{R} \ge I_{\text{rc}}= \log{\frac{1}{1-T}}$~\cite{Pirandola2009}.
+Ideal models of CV QKD provide the highest achievable theoretical key rates, which are close to the secret key capacity of the bosonic lossy channel (the standard transmission model through an optical fiber).
+The exploration of the limits of CV QKD started with the definitions of direct and reverse secret key capacities of a quantum channel $K_{D}$ and $K_{R}$~\cite{Pirandola2009}.
+These capacities represent the maximum rates achievable via CV (and DV) QKD in direct and reverse reconciliation.
+They can be lower bounded by the coherent information $I_{\text{c}}$~\cite{Lloyd1996,Schumacher1996} and the reverse coherent information (RCI) $I_{\text{rc}}$~\cite{Patron2009}.
+In particular, for a bosonic lossy channel with transmittance $T$, we find that $K_{D} \ge I_{\text{c}}= \log{[T/(1-T)]}$ and that the RCI lower bound $K_{R} \ge I_{\text{rc}}= \log{[1/(1-T)]}$~\cite{Pirandola2009}.

-Remarkably, these rates can be achieved by specific CV-QKD protocols working in direct and reverse reconciliation, even if they are not implementable in practice since they require infinite two-mode squeezing and a quantum memory (so that Bob can always perform homodyne detection in the correct quadrature).
-That being said, practical CV-QKD protocols, based on coherent states and the heterodyne detection can reach half of $I_{\text{rc}}$ in the ideal asymptotic scenario~\cite{Usenko2016}.
+These rates can be achieved by specific CV-QKD protocols working in direct and reverse reconciliation, even if they are not implementable in practice since they require infinite two-mode squeezing and a quantum memory (so that Bob can always perform homodyne detection in the correct quadrature).
+That said, practical CV-QKD protocols based on coherent states and the heterodyne detection can reach half of $I_{\text{rc}}$ in the ideal asymptotic scenario~\cite{Usenko2016}.

 An optimal CV-QKD protocol does not need to be restricted to one-way classical communication (as in direct and reverse reconciliation) but may exploit more general two-way classical communication and be adaptive, meaning that the classical information exchanged in a round may be used to improve the quantum communication in the next rounds.
 The optimization over two-way classically-assisted QKD protocols (both CV and DV ones) defines the secret-key capacity of a quantum channel $K \ge \max(K_{D}, K_{R})$.